Efficiently Trainable Text-to-Speech System Based on Deep Convolutional Networks with Guided Attention: Proposed Network

 \section{Proposed Network}

-Our DCTTS model consists of two networks: (1) Text2Mel, which synthesize a mel spectrogram from an input text, and (2) Spectrogram Super-resolution Network (SSRN), which convert a coarse mel spectrogram to the full STFT spectrogram.
-Fig.~\ref{fig:network} shows the overall architecture of the proposed method.
+Since some literature~\cite{Tacotron2017,stackgan} suggest that the staged synthesis from low- to high-resolution has advantages over the direct synthesis of high-resolution data, we synthesize the spectrograms using the following two networks.
+(1) Text2Mel, which synthesizes a mel spectrogram from an input text, and (2) Spectrogram Super-resolution Network (SSRN), which synthesizes a full STFT spectrogram from a coarse mel spectrogram.
+Fig.~\ref{fig:network} shows the overall architecture.